 2. Explain the uncertain time frame.
 To different age groups of kids, this means different things.
 An open-ended time is hard for an adult, let alone a child to grasp.

 3. Tell your children about the adoption process and read some books together.
-Have them help clean the house and prepare the home for a new sibling.
+Have them help clean the house and involve them in preparing the home for a new sibling.

 4. Listen to your child’s feedback.
 On the room, the name, on their feelings about adding a sibling.
 If they want to talk, stop what you are doing and listen with your full attention.